How to Sell a House By Owner in Wisconsin: Your WI FSBO Guide

 - You’ll still have selling costs, which may include transfer and settlement fees.
 Not having agent representation could also lead to paying more in seller concessions.

-- Without the help of an agent to guide you through the disclosure process, you may put yourself at legal risk to be held liable for potential future problems with your home.
+- Without the help of an agent to guide you through the disclosure process, you may put yourself at legal risk of being held liable for potential future problems with your home.
 According to Brunette, many FSBO sellers don’t realize that “they’re going to be liable for any non-disclosed items in the future.”

 - Some buyers may be wary of FSBO listings, notes Brunette: “A lot of buyers are a little skeptical right now of FSBOs.
 What are they hiding?
 Do they have a biased opinion of its value because it’s their own property?”